 Even though this is a short hike compared to many other hikes in Norway, we strongly recommend you to be prepared for all kinds of weather

 If the weather is good, and you start your hike in short pants, it can still be a good idea to bring a wind -and/ or rain jacket and also weatherproof hiking pants should the weather change.

 You will hike mostly uphill in hilly terrain where you have to pass rocks, roots and branches from big trees.
 For this hike, we recommend you wear hiking shoes or mountain boots with a good grip.
 Sports shoes might work as well, but you then take care in the more steep and slippery parts of the hike.

-Before any hiking in Norway, check the weather forecast first.
-This will give you a rough idea of how the day will go, but don’t trust it completely.
+Before doing any hiking in Norway, check the weather forecast first.
+This will give you a rough idea of how the day will go but don’t trust it completely.
 Our experience is that changes in weather conditions can come very fast.

 There are no places to purchase food or drinks along this hiking route.
 Bring a backpack with some food, snacks and enough water to drink.

 We hope this has helped you plan your visit to Stegastein Viewpoint and do the Stegastein Viewpoint hike!

 More of Norway blog posts to help you plan your trip: